Sustainable Food and Nutrition

 WR 065 or higher or minimum placement Wr/Comm Level 7.

 Farmer and author Wendell Berry once wrote that eating is an "agricultural act".
 It is also an ethical, social, political, and environmental act.
 In order to more fully understand the impact of our food choices, this course explores American food production from start to finish, past to present, and field to fork.
 Along the way we answer questions like: How does a plant grow?
 What is the difference between conventional vs. organic agriculture?
 How and why did our current food system develop?
 How much does a cheeseburger really cost?
 What and why is food biotechnology?
 Where can I buy a local head of lettuce or leg of lamb?
 And, ultimately, what should I eat?

-1. Explain the interconnectedness of environmental, social, and economic systems in the context of agriculture and food production systems.
+1. Sustainability outcome: Explain the interconnectedness of environmental, social, and economic systems in the context of agriculture and food production systems.

-2. Analyze the major environmental, social, and economic challenges and potential solutions of our time using a systems thinking approach.
+2. Sustainability outcome: Analyze the major environmental, social, and economic challenges and potential solutions of our time using a systems thinking approach.

-3. Debate controversial aspects of food production, including small vs. large-scale agriculture, organic vs. conventional farming practices, genetically-modified organisms, farm subsidies, and labeling laws; articulate and rationalize your thoughts using current scientific evidence.
+4. Debate controversial aspects of food production, including small versus large-scale agriculture, organic versus conventional farming practices, genetically-modified organisms, farm subsidies, and labeling laws; articulate and rationalize your thoughts using current scientific evidence.

-VI.
-Food biotechnology: history, labelling laws, pros and cons
+- Food biotechnology: history, labeling laws, pros and cons

-VII.
-Sustainable food systems: foodsheds, food sovereignty, permaculture, and economic benefits
+- Sustainable food systems: food-sheds, food sovereignty, permaculture, and economic benefits

 A textbook is required.